Ordisoftware/Hebrew-Calendar/README.md

 >- Fix Yom Teruh'ah reminder box still showing when finished.
 >- Add submenu for all weather providers
 >- Add option to preselect only the previous year, the current year and the next year in boards.
->- Add option to display lunar dates for bookmarks.

 #### 2023.04.05 - Version 10.4